Montenegro Citizenship by Investment Program

 Which Family Members Can Be Added in the Same Montenegro Citizenship by Investment Application?

-Parents and grandparents over the age of 65
+Parents and grandparents 65 years or older

 Montenegro Citizenship and Passport Benefits